 As for other measurements, the main radiative transfer calculations are performed inside iy_main_agenda.
-When using iyActiveSingleScat, s_b is returned for each point of the propagation path, and for each frequency in f_grid.
+When using iyRadarSingleScat, s_b is returned for each point of the propagation path, and for each frequency in f_grid.
 The calculated data are packed into iy.
 Here the difference to other measurement types emerge.
 For example, the second row holds s_b corresponding to the second point of the propagation path (not the second frequency).
 If f_grid contains several frequencies, the data for the second frequency are placed below (in the row dimension) the data for the first frequency etc.

-The polarisation of the transmitted pulses (s_b) are taken from iy_transmitter_agenda.
-The agenda shall here return a Stokes vector for each frequency in f_grid, of unit intensity.
+The polarisation of the transmitted pulses (s_b) are taken from iy_transmitter. iy_transmitter shall be a Stokes vector for each frequency in f_grid, of unit intensity.